 Whatever the ultimate aims of privatization, the larger privatization programs have generated substantial proceeds for the governments that have launched them.
-The privatization programs of Chile and Mexico, for example, generated proceeds that averaged about 1 percent of GDP in their peak years, and Brazil's program has generated similar amounts over the last five years.
+The privatization programs of Chile and Mexico, for example, generated proceeds that averaged about 1 percent of GDP in their peak years.
 Thus, apart from their impact on the productivity of a nation's capital stock, and on the long-term growth rate or output level of the economy, privatization programs can have important macroeconomic and financial consequences in the short run.